yegor256/blog/_drafts/reflection.md

 }
 {% endhighlight %}

-However, the test `BookTest` will fail, because it _expects_ my class `Book` having method `name` that returns `String`.
-If it's not my test or I wrote it long time ago, I would be frustrated to learn this fact: the test expects me to write my _private_ methods only one specific way.
+However, the test `BookTest` will fail, because it _expects_ my class `Book` to have method `name` which returns `String`.
+If it's not my test or I wrote it a long time ago, I would be frustrated to learn this fact: the test expects me to write my _private_ methods only one specific way.
 Why?
 What's wrong with returning `StringBuilder`?
 I would think that there is some hidden reason for this.
 Otherwise, why would a test demand anything